FlowFuse/website/src/blog/2023/09/modernize-your-legacy-industrial-data-part2.md

 ### Obtaining Industrial Data

-In order to generate IIoT data from legacy systems we first need to _grab_ that data.
+In order to convert the legacy data to a format more suited to IIoT we first need to _grab_ that data.

 Node-RED has core nodes that can help you and many more contribution nodes exist that provide access to a wide range of industrial devices.
 To give you an idea, `node-red-contrib-modbus`, `node-red-contrib-s7comm`, `node-red-contrib-omron-fins`, `node-red-contrib-mcprotocol`, `node-red-contrib-df1` and `node-red-contrib-cip-st-ethernet-ip` are just some of the PLC data access nodes available.